North Carolina v. Pearce: Concurring and dissenting

 Justice Hugo Black agreed with the majority that Rice's increased sentence indicated that the state trial judge was motivated by a desire to punish Rice for appealing his original trial decision.
 However, Justice Black disagreed that any evidence indicated that Pearce's sentence was motivated by vindictiveness.
 He was particularly concerned with the majority's requirement that a trial judge affirmatively state the reasons for an increased sentence.
 While he argued that impermissible motivations for increased trial sentences (such as in Rice's case) are unconstitutional, he disagreed that it is the role of the Court—instead of the legislature—to impose a specific remedy of requiring a judge to affirmatively state his reasoning for justifying an increased sentence.

 Justice John Marshall Harlan II agreed with the majority's reasoning as it applied to the Fourteenth Amendment.
 However, he dissented as to the reasoning of the Court because he disagreed with the holding in Benton v.
 Maryland, 395 U.S. 784 (1969), which holds that the Double Jeopardy Clause of the Fifth Amendment applies to the states through the Fourteenth Amendment.

 Aftermath

-About twenty years after Pearce was decided, the Court implicitly overruled Pearce in Alabama v.
-Smith.
-As a result, current jurisprudence interprets Pearce's holding to provide a defendant with a “rebuttable presumption of vindictiveness.”
+About twenty years after Pearce was decided, in Alabama v.
+Smith, the Court overruled Simpson v.
+Rice (the companion case with a guilty plea) on the basis that the guilty plea distinguished it from the second trial in Pearce.
+As a result, current jurisprudence treats Pearce as implicitly overruled as well, and interprets the holding to provide a defendant with a “rebuttable presumption of vindictiveness.”
 This doctrine of a rebuttable presumption of vindictiveness, absent an affirmative indication of objective facts justifying an increased sentence, is referred to as the Pearce Principle.